-Ludovic Ballouard is a complicated, witty and eccentric, as well as his watches.
+Ludovic Ballouard he is a complicated, witty and eccentric man, as are his watches.

-Born in 1971 in Brittany, France to a Breton father and Dutch mother, Ludovic Ballouard grew up by the sea with a special interest in mounting and piloting radio-controlled model aircraft.
+Born in 1971 in Brittany, France to a Breton father and a Dutch mother, Ludovic Ballouard grew up close to the sea with a special interest in assembling and piloting radio controlled model airplanes.

-Given his apparent ability to assemble and dismember these planes composed of infinitely small pieces, one of his teachers suggested attending watchmaking school and so began a journey of passion.
-The passion for watchmaking it was something he could not ignore and so his heart led him to work at Geneva, initially in the after-sales services department of Franck Muller.
+Given his apparent ability to assemble and dismember these plans made up of infinitely small pieces, one of his teachers suggested that he attend watchmaking school and so he began a journey of passion.
+His passion for watchmaking was something he could not ignore and so his heart led him to work in Geneva, initially in the after-sales service department of Franck Muller.

-After his experience at Franck Muller, for the seven years later, he joined the team of FP Journe, becoming responsible for assembling the extraordinary and extremely complicated Sovereign Ringtone.
+After his experience as Franck Muller, for the next seven years, he joined the team of FP Journe, becoming responsible for the assembly of the extraordinary and extremely complicated Sonnerie Souveraine.

-Ludovic Ballouard's greatest dream has always been to create his watches, for he had a head full of ideas for different complications.
-Despite the financial crisis, he decided to follow the his dream, creating his first timepiece, Upside Down, in December of 2009.
+Ludovic Ballouard's greatest dream has always been to create his own watches, as he had a head full of ideas for different complications.
+Despite the financial crisis, he decided to follow his dream, creating his first timepiece, upside Down, in December of 2009.

-With the intention of wanting to remind people that the moment more important is the present, Ludovic Ballouard created the Upside Down, an idea of very complicated and eccentric watch but made with maximum simplicity.
-The past and future time are, literally, put down to tell you that there should be no regrets about a past that you can't change nor, much less, regrets for an uncertain future and all to be discovered.
+With the intent of wanting to remind people that the most important moment is the present, Ludovic Ballouard created the Upside Down, an idea of a very complicated and eccentric watch but made with the utmost simplicity.
+The past and the future time are, literally, turned upside down to tell you that there should be no regrets about a past that cannot be changed nor, much less, remorse for an uncertain future to be discovered.

-For this watch and for the other timepieces he created, Ludovic Ballouard focused on research and development of a method, to make the back of his watches really show everyone aspects of movement (in upside down the 12 Maltese transversal mechanisms are perfectly visible to the naked eye).
+For this watch and for the other timepieces he created, Ludovic Ballouard focused on researching and developing a method, to make the back of his watches truly show all aspects of the movement (in the Upside Down the 12 Maltese transverse mechanisms are perfectly visible to the naked eye).

-The Upside Down invites us to stop, to observe, to contemplating and questioning the world and its relationship with time.
+The Upside Down invites us to stop, observe, contemplate and question the world and its relationship with time.

-“We live in a moment exciting and hilarious.
-Today's technologies give us the feeling of being able to do more, faster, and yet we're maybe losing a little fragment of what makes us human ... "
+“We live in an exciting and exhilarating time.
+Today's technologies give us the feeling of being able to do more, faster, yet we are perhaps losing a small fragment of what makes us human ... "